Romanumo/ArcherTrajectory/README.md

 # Archer Trajectory
-Implement of an missile in a parabolic trajectory and archer behaviour.
+Implementation of a arrow shooting in a parabolic trajectory and archer behaviour.

 Currently does not work with archer and the target being on different y positions